How To Test Ductile Iron for Quality

 Resonant frequency testing is a kind of non-destructive testing that uses sound to inspect castings.
 All objects have a natural resonant frequency at which they vibrate.
 Identical tuning forks, for example, share the same resonant frequency and will vibrate or ring at the same consistent pitch.
 So, too, will identical ductile iron castings.

 Plus, part preparation is not required for the test to be carried out and an entire casting can be fully inspected in seconds, allowing for accurate, automated, high-speed inspection of ductile iron castings.
-Testing every single ductile cast iron part we manufacture here at Urick would probably be a logistics nightmare if we were not relying on resonant frequency testing.
+Testing every ductile cast iron part we manufacture here at Urick would probably be a logistics nightmare if we did not rely on resonant frequency testing.

 Guaranteed quality with Urick